Skip to content

 mockRejectedValueOnce

 Accepts a value that will be rejected during the next function call.
-If chained, every consecutive call will reject specified value.
+If chained, each consecutive call will reject the specified value.

 ts